Now you have an AED.

 CPR Educators offers site assessments of your office, church or school for consulting on the best placement for an AED.

-For additional information on AED Programs contact CPR Educators at 919-639-4848 ext.
-0 or e-mail them at info@CPReducatorsinc.com
+For additional information on AED Programs contact CPR Educators at (919) 639-4848 or by filling out our contact form.

 The knowledgeable and friendly staff are always eager to assist you in every step of the AED implementation process.